danielmichaels/danielms/content/retrospectives/2022/05/index.md

 - **Appraisal**: Did not roll this out.
 - **Rating**: D

-All of my this month was dedicated to multi-account feature.
+All of this month was dedicated to multi-account feature.
 This is still a great feature to roll out by I decided early on in the month that it would come after.

 There are some compatibility issues remaining with the API's support for